SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-1-exam-preparation/the-programming-basics-exam/the-programming-basics-exam.md

 ## The Problems

 Now, let's proceed with the **exam problems**.
-They come in 6 groups, covering the 6 most important topics in this book:
+As it was already explained, they come in 6 groups, covering the 6 most important topics in this book:

 * [Simple Calculations – Problems](/Content/Chapter-8-1-exam-preparation/simple-calculations-problems/simple-calc-problems.md)
 * [Simple Conditions – Problems](/Content/Chapter-8-1-exam-preparation/simple-conditions-problems/simple-conditions-problems.md)